 Before the National Park Service acquired Fairsted in 1980, the Olmsted firm’s office library was an essential resource for its work, with books, periodicals, and other material used for research and inspiration.
 The new Reading Room does not replicate the original library, but contains a collection of books that reflects the proliferation of new titles that have emerged over the past forty years on Frederick Law Olmsted, his sons John Charles Olmsted and Frederick Law Olmsted Jr., their partners and collaborators, and the work of the Olmsted firm.
 The collection includes the multivolume set of the Papers of Frederick Law Olmsted, as well as biographies of Olmsted Sr. and principals of the firm such as Charles Eliot, Warren Manning, and Arthur Shurcliff.
 Visitors will find books on individual Olmsted-designed parks: Central Park; Boston’s Emerald Necklace; and the Portland, Maine; Buffalo and Los Angeles park systems.
 It includes regional Olmsted studies as well as books on the greater context of landscape architecture in the United States.
 Several books written specifically for children are included.
 The scope and individual titles for the Reading Room collection are selected by a committee comprised of members of the interpretive and curatorial staff of Frederick Law Olmsted National Historic Site and the Friends of Fairsted.
 A list of titles in this growing collection will be available soon.

 Donate to Fairsted Reading Room

-You can donate online or mail a check.
-Please make check payable to Friends of Fairsted.
-Mail to: Friends of Fairsted, Reading Room Project, c/o Frederick Law Olmsted National Historic Site, 99 Warren Street, Brookline, MA 02445.
+Your gift to support the Reading Room can be donated online or by check.
+Please make your check payable to Friends of Fairsted with a note of Fairsted Reading Room on the memo line and mail to: Friends of Fairsted, Reading Room Project, c/o Frederick Law Olmsted National Historic Site, 99 Warren Street, Brookline, MA 02445.